nils-braun/nils-braun.github.io/_posts/2017-08-26-amazon-lambda-and-map.md

 to get lost.
 Here, `zappa` comes into the game.

 You can find the code of this series on my [github account](https://github.com/nils-braun/amazon-lambda-datascience) (will be updated when we go on).
+The version of this post is stored in tag *part-two*.

 ## How can zappa help?
 There have emerged quite some projects around Amazon Lambda in the recent time - which help setting up Lambdas even easier.